The English College Dubai, Al Safa 1. The Review 2023.

-Sybil Jones.
-Marketing Communications Manager.
-The English College
+Britta Buche, Marketing & Communications Manager, The English College

 After more than two decades a very loved school faces an extraordinarily exciting future.

-Of course, there are inevitably logistical challenges ahead as The English College embeds new investment and establishes the vision of outstanding all-through schooling that drives the owners, parents, students and school leadership in equal measure.
+Of course, there are inevitably logistical challenges ahead as The English College embeds its major new investment and establishes its vision of outstanding all-through inclusive schooling.
+That vision drives the owners, parents, students and school leadership in equal measure.

 The English College, for us, has always stood out in the breadth of subject choice it provides its students across IGCSE, A Level and BTEC.
-Given its fees, and despite them, the value here has always been exceptionally here.
+Given its fees, and despite them, the value proposition at the English College has always been exceptional.

 But it is the intangibles that light up the corridors that make the school.
 It comes from a single word – family.
 This school is an outspoken, shining light for the power of smaller schools to know, cherish and nurture the gifts of all their children.

 Mark Ford told us: